 Depreciation is provided on all property, plant and equipment over their useful economic lives, with an exception made for assets without a determinable finite useful life (i.e. non depreciating land and certain community assets) and assets that are not yet available for use (i.e. assets under construction).

-The useful lives of assets, as estimated and advised by a suitably qualified officer, are as follows:
+The useful lives of assets have been revised during 2018/19 and estimated and advised by suitably qualified officers of the council with appropriate expertise, are as follows: